vivekrao1714/To-Do-List/README.md

 # To-Do-List
-To Do List using HTML , CSS &amp; javaScrip
+To Do List using HTML , CSS &amp; javaScript